raghukul01/gsoc_gist/gsoc_gist.md

 ```
 T = (N^2*P_max^N) + N^5*(α^dim_scheme/P_max)
 ```
-_where α is product of all primes, P_max is largest prime in list and N is the dimension of Ambient Space._
+(_α is product of all primes, P_max is largest prime in list and N is the dimension of Ambient Space_)
 <br/>
 For more details of algorithm implementation visit - [Sieve](https://raghukul01.github.io/blog.html#25529).

 ### [#25564 Implement hash for affine_point](https://trac.sagemath.org/ticket/25564)
-Interestingly `__hash__()` function was not implemented for Affine points in **sage**.
+Interestingly `__hash__()` function was not implemented for affine points in SageMath.
-Adding hash function for Affine points was quite easy compared to for projective points, where (1,3,6) is same point as (3,9,18).
+Adding hash function for affine points was quite easy compared to for projective points, where (1,3,6) is same point as (3,9,18).
 It was simply to hash the list of coordinates in that affine point.
 ```python